Many diseases of the teeth and surrounding tissues cannot be seen when your dentist examines your mouth.

-What are the benefits of a dental radiograph examination?
+What are the benefits of a dental Xrays examination?

 Many diseases of the teeth and surrounding tissues cannot be seen when your dentist examines your mouth.
-A dental X ray examination may reveal:
+A dental Xrays examination may reveal:

 Finding and treating dental problems at an early stage can save time, money and unnecessary discomfort.
 It can detect damage to oral structures not visible during a regular exam.
 If you have a hidden tumor, radiographs may even help save your life.

 Are dental radiographs detrimental to my health?

 No, in fact dental radiographs pose very little harm to individual’s health.
 We are exposed to radiation in our everyday life from various sources, such as frequent airplane travel and high altitudes, soil minerals and electrical appliances in our homes (computers and television screens).